-- 1. Hire Conservation Crew members that work approximately 15 hours/week (Wed to Sun) from mid-May to September with members working prior to summer season and after to continue public outreach, recreation impact minimization efforts, and assists the MCWE SAV team in their efforts to remove floating vegetation mats and non-native vegetation. - 2.
+- 1. Hire Conservation Crew members that will perform public outreach, recreation impact minimization efforts, and assistance with the removal of litter, floating vegetation mats and non-native vegetation.
+The fully staffed Conservation Crew will work approximately 15 hours/week (Wed to Sun) from mid-May to September with a limited number of staff working prior to and after the peak recreation season. - 2.
 Continue the implementation of the following recreational management goals at a minimum: - a.
 Signage.
-Signs have been posted in kiosks at most of the river access points.
-Signs cover the rules of the river and educate the public on the importance of the resource.
-Exclusion barriers are also established when flows are below 120 cfs and TWR stands are vulnerable (primarily during the recreation season). - b.
+Signs have been posted in kiosks at most of the river access points and along the Upper San Marcos River.
+Signs cover the rules of the river, educate the public on the importance of the resource and EAHCP project efforts. - b.
+Exclusion barriers will be installed within designated SSA areas when flows decrease below 120 cfs and TWR stands are vulnerable (primarily during the recreation season). - b.
 Video loop at City Park offering information about the river and safety rules while people are waiting for shuttle or tubes.
 Video was finished and installed in 2016/2017 for Lion's Club and will be updated and distributed electronically for increased exposure. - c.
 Posted maps showing trail, access points, and other amenities.
 River maps are located at the Discovery Center which serves as the trailhead to the San Marcos River and help inform visitors and recreationists about the San Marcos River/Blanco River confluence. - d.
 EAHCP brochures have been placed at the Tourist Information Bureau for visitors. - e.
 Park Rangers.
 Training materials covering the river flora and fauna are available for the park ranger training so they can help disseminate listed species information. - f.
 School Outreach.
 Implement an outreach program for San Marcos Consolidated Independent School District (SMCISD) so this information can be relayed to youth in San Marcos and indirectly to the parents.
 The San Marcos Discovery Center is a facility dedicated to public education and outreach regarding the San Marcos River.
-A local nonprofit is accomplishing this goal. - g.
-Coordinate with the Texas State University Outdoor Recreation center to help educate river users about endangered species and EAHCP restoration on the San Marcos River. - h.
-Continue to provide outreach at booths including Concert Series (Earth & Water), Passport SMTX, Business Expo, Mermaid Society events, San Marcos Sustainability Fair, and Don't Mess with Texas Litter Cleanup.
+A local nonprofit, the Mermaid Society, is also promoting river awareness within the San Marcos community. - g.
+Coordinate with the Texas State University Outdoor Recreation center to help educate river users about endangered species and EAHCP restoration on the San Marcos River.

-- i.
+- h.
+Continue to provide outreach at booths including Concert Series (Earth & Water), Passport SMTX, Business Expo, Mermaid Society events, San Marcos Sustainability Fair, and Don't Mess with Texas Litter Cleanup. - i.
 Continue to educate the public during volunteer planting days and public events. - j.
 Continue to educate the public engaged in water-based recreation on sustainable river behaviors that protect listed species and their habitats through interns and Conservation Crew program. - k.
 Introduce the Certificate of Inclusion (COI) program to qualified third parties conducting recreational activities in and along the San Marcos River. - 1.
 Monitor watercraft and educate recreationists about the invasive zebra mussels.